SimonMaracine/ntp-version-tracker/README.md

    actions depending on certain conditions, like which headers are available.

 Right now, the second callback function just reports the `NTP` versions.

+---

+Optionally, data can be periodically exported into the JSON format.
+This is done in a separate thread, as exporting can be done at any point, not only at shutdown time and IO operations can take time.
+Right now, data is only exported to the disk, but just as well could be transmitted over the network.

+This functionality is only available when capturing packets live.